mozzarellaV8/agora-marketplace/exec-summary.md

 Anonymous Marketplaces exist as the result of many factors, perhaps none of which can be definitely pointed to as singular cause.
 Oppressive laws, attacks on freedom-of-speech, the Wars on Drugs, intellectual property in the digital era, privacy preservation, and distrust of prevailing financial models can all be feasible reasons why one might participate in darknet markets.

-Rather than treating Darknet Markets as problems that need to be solved - perhaps the nature of their existing beyond the law can be an opportunity to re-assess attitudes at a national and global scale.
+Rather than treating Darknet Markets as problems that need to be solved - perhaps the nature of their existing beyond the law can be an opportunity to re-assess attitudes at a large scale.
 Given the rapidly evolving pace of technology and it's increasingly seamless integration with everyday life, Darknet Markets stand to provide unique insight into values and beliefs currently held in consensus.

 ## Starting Points